-The plight of honeybees, native pollinators and the monarch butterfly have placed a renewed sense of urgency on the development and conservation of habitat for these crucial ecological workhorses.
+The plight of native pollinators, honeybees and the monarch butterfly have placed a renewed sense of urgency on the development and conservation of pollinator habitat.
 At Ernst Seeds, we developed our Pollinator Approved™ insignia to draw attention to the many grasses, wildflowers and flowering trees and shrubs that provide life giving nectar and pollen foraging opportunities to pollinators.
-It also seeks to remind farmers, homeowners, government agencies and non-government organizations that the seed mix choices they make can, in fact, provide Pollinator Approved™ habitat.
+It also seeks to remind farmers, homeowners, government agencies and non-government organizations that the seed mix choices they make can provide Pollinator Approved™ habitat.

 Researching the Problems

 More than one-third of the world’s food supply comes from plants pollinated by bees.
 In recent years, colony collapse disorder has caused an annual reduction of 30-40% of honeybee populations in the United States.
 Most experts agree this decline in population can be attributed to a variety of factors, including varroa mites, loss of pollinator habitat and off-label use of pesticides.

 The iconic monarch butterfly is another example of a declining population of pollinators.
 The monarch has seen depletion of its over-wintering grounds in Mexico as well as loss of milkweed – absolutely essential for its life cycle — due to increased agricultural production and decreasing marginal farm lands where milkweeds might otherwise flourish.